MiddletonCommunityVoice/services-list/content/hospitals/Hospital-complaints.md

 ---

 # PALS and complaints
-PALS ( Patient and Advice Liason Services )
+**PALS ( Patient and Advice Liason Services )**
+PALS National phone 0800 121 4430
+PALS have a local office at each hospital,
+in some cases it's own phone number.
+So you should look at the hospital you need.
-Can answer questions about where to find help and advice.
+PALS can answer questions about where to find help and advice.
-It can also handle complaints about services at hospitals.
+They also handle complaints about services at hospitals.
 Whether it's about poor services or other complaints PALS can be very useful.
-Each hospital has it's own PALS office and in some cases it's own phone number.
-So you should look at the hospital you need.
-There is a national number, but it's likely that you'll be told to phone the hospital in question.
- The national number is 0800 121 4430 a freephone.